muromec/blog/about.rst

 Ilya Petrov
 ============

 I`m sofware developer and I like living this way.
-I beleave lots of people already wrote tons of reasons why this job is so cool.
+I believe lots of people already wrote tons of reasons why this job is so cool.